datopian/tech.datopian.com/publish/README.md

 :::

+### Dataset Metadata editor

+There are lots of ways this can be designed.
+We always encourage minimalism.

+* Adding information e.g. license, description, author …
+* ?
+Default the license (and explain what the license means …)

 ### Adding a resource

 From here on, we'll zoom in on the "publish" part of that process.
 Let's start with the simplest case of adding a single resource in the form of an uploading file: